jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 I only attended one professional conference in my career: [O'Reilly Software Architecture Conference 2016 - New York, New York](https://www.oreilly.com/videos/oreilly-software-architecture/9781491944615/).
 It was my first serious exposure to [Microservices](https://www.oreilly.com/content/a-quick-and-simple-definition-of-microservices/) where the concept started to click for me.
-___Microservices___ was the buzzword of the day just as ___Object-Oriented___ had been a buzzword several decades ago and ___LLMs/Generative-AI/AI-Agents/Etc___ are the buzzwords today.
+___Microservices___ was the buzzword of the day just as ___Object-Oriented___ had been a buzzword several decades ago and ___LLMs/Generative-AI/AI-Agents/Etc.___ are the buzzwords today.

-The internet is the enormous archive of conference presentations available for free on YouTube and Vimeo.
+The internet is an enormous archive of conference presentations available for free on YouTube and Vimeo.

 You can watch talks from internationally recognized software engineers that previously required expensive travel and conference admission.

 I often watch online videos at a faster playback speed.
-This is particularly useful when I am already somewhat comfortable with the content, or the speaker is a slow-talker like Bob Martin.
+This is particularly useful when I am already somewhat comfortable with the content, or the speaker is a slow talker like Bob Martin.

 Don’t just consume conference talks endlessly.
 Pick one idea and try applying it.